YafaRay/libYafaRay/CODING.md

 * Try to reduce states as much as possible, if a static class function can do the job in a "pure functional mode", better.
 * Avoid "free" (global) functions as much as possible, embed them in classes, as static functions if possible to provide them with context and better meaning.
 * Avoid global and static variables as much as possible.
 For global constants use constexpr and better if possible embed them in classes as static
 * Avoid global free functions as much as possible.
 Wrap them within namespaces.
-For example don't use something like fSin__(float x, float y) but a namespaced math::sin(float x, float y)
+For example don't use something like fSin_global(float x, float y) but a namespaced math::sin(float x, float y)
 * Try using templating for generic functions as long as it does not cause performance problems
 * Do NOT use defines as a replacement for Enums!
 * Avoid global Enums as much as possible.
 Embed them within classes.